Make a Donation

 I support Summer Fields because I much enjoyed my time at the school, I was terrifically well taught and made friends for life.
 I always describe the 5 years at Summer Fields amongst the happiest of my life.
 I would like to support more people to have that opportunity.

 We welcome participation at any level, whether a one-off gift or regular gift, big or small, every gift is significant.

-To support Summer Fields you can make a single or regular donation to 'Summer Fields School Trust Limited' registered charity no. 309683 through one of the options listed below.
+You can make a single or regular gift to 'Summer Fields School Trust Limited' registered charity no. 309683 through one of the options listed below.

 Over the phone

 by cheque payable to 'Summer Fields School Trust Ltd' and posted to the Development Office, Summer Fields, Mayfield Road, Oxford, OX2 7EN

 to 'Summer Fields School Trust Ltd', NatWest sort code: 60-16-07, account number: 660 343 88, swift code: NWBKGB2L, IBAN: GB16NWBK60160766034388

 By direct debit.